mohit2709-repo/GithubActions/README.md

-This is a sample file created to tes the Github actions workflow
+This is a sample file created to test the Github actions workflow